PERFORMANCE 4/28/13

 for information on playing or composing contact diamond2[@]fas.harvard.edu

 Gamelan Si Betty came to Harvard in the Fall of 2007.
 The instruments were left to Jody Diamond, who had worked with Harrison for over 20 years.
-As an Artist in Residence in the Harvard Music Department, Ms. Diamond directs a community ensemble, and gamelan is also serves as a performance lab for courses in the music department.
-The gamelan has been used in other projects as well, and is open to all departments for collaborative work.
+As an Artist in Residence in the Harvard Music Department, Ms. Diamond directs a community ensemble; the gamelan is also serves as a performance lab for courses in the music department.
+Ms. Diamond has facilitated the use of the gamelan in other projects, and is available as an artistic and educational resource to all departments for collaborative work.